 - Packing List For Electronics

 - Travel Safety

 - Pre-trip Checklist

 You can click the image below to open the editable file.

-The list features unique categories to help you pack for your trip efficiently.
+The travel checklist features unique categories to help you pack for your trip efficiently including a list of things to bring on vacation and other helpful reminders.
 It includes all the items listed in various categories above and has spaces where you can fill in your own information:

 - you can write in an item’s weight (lighter items means less overall baggage weight)

 - you can note if you need to purchase something or if you already own it